 - Take some change for tips (I always have some € coins, especially for the first day)

 - Take extra € or $ (don’t keep it all in the same place, though)

 - Don’t believe Karl Lagerfeld when he said that you have lost control over your life if wearing sweatpants.
-Wear the most comfortable clothes you have on long distance flights.
-It seriously has so much influence in how you feel during travels:
+Wear the most comfortable clothes you have on long-distance flights.
+It seriously has so much influence on how you feel during travels.

 - A big and warm scarf is my absolute must-have (which I can use for different purposes)